My thoughts on Elon Musk's plans for a Mars mission, Hyperloop and high-speed tunnel-boring:

 Mission to Mars vs Earth's oceans

-I was a big fan of Elon Musk (before his stupidity on Twatter led to this slander plus this flamethrower nonsense and SEC action for poor corporate governance!) or at least his world-changing/saving Tesla electric cars & SolarCity companies (although I'm afraid his solar roof tiles are only going to be viable for people who highly value aesthetics) and I still think his reusable, self-landing Space-X technology is impressive, at least if used for sensible things like satellites & earth-orbit space stations (less so as an alternative to long-distance aviation)...
+I was a big fan of Elon Musk, before his libelous Twatter stupidity, plus this flamethrower nonsense and SEC action for poor corporate governance, and basically everything from there on (including his politics and repeated over-promising & under-delivering).
+Well, I did like his world-changing/saving Tesla electric cars & SolarCity companies (except I'm afraid his solar roof tiles are only going to be viable for people who highly value aesthetics), and I still think "his" reusable, self-landing Space-X technology is impressive (although arguably Musk steals the credit from many others, like Tom Mueller and former NASA engineers), at least if used for sensible things like satellites & Earth-orbit space stations (less so as an alternative to long-distance aviation)...

-but a mission to Mars to save the human race when a meteor strikes Earth is plain bonkers! (& with ideas of launching nuclear weapons there is now becoming dangerous madness)
+...but a mission to Mars to save the human race when a meteor strikes Earth is just silly! (& with ideas of launching nuclear weapons there is dangerous madness)

 Hyperloop